nicholaschiasson/ngx_upstream_jdomain/README.md

 	jdomain example.com port=8080;
 }

-# Upstream with a fallback IP address to use in case of host not found or
+# Upstream with a backup server to use in case of host not found or format
-# format errors on DNS resolution.
+# errors on DNS resolution.
-# Fallback defaults to same port used for the domain (which defaults to 80).
 upstream backend_03 {
+	server 127.0.0.2 backup;
-	jdomain example.com fallback=127.0.0.2;
+	jdomain example.com;
 }

-# Upstream with fallback IP defaulting to port specified by port attribute.
+# Upstream which will use backup for any and all DNS resolution errors.
 upstream backend_04 {
+	server 127.0.0.2 backup;
-	jdomain example.com port=8080 fallback=127.0.0.2;
+	jdomain example.com strict;
 }

-# Upstream with fallback IP specifying its own port to use.
-upstream backend_05 {
-	jdomain example.com fallback=127.0.0.2:8080;
-}

-# Upstream which will use fallback for any and all DNS resolution errors.
-upstream backend_06 {
-	jdomain example.come fallback=127.0.0.2 strict;
-}

 server {
 	listen 127.0.0.2:80;
 	return 502 'An error.';
 }

-server {
-	listen 127.0.0.2:8080;
-	return 502 'A different error.';
-}
 ```

 ## Synopsis

 ```
-Syntax: jdomain <domain-name> [port=80] [max_ips=8] [interval=1] [retry_off] [fallback= [strict]]
+Syntax: jdomain <domain-name> [port=80] [max_ips=8] [interval=1] [retry_off] [strict]
 Context: upstream
 Attributes:
 	port:       Backend's listening port.
 (Default: 80)
 	max_ips:    IP buffer size.
 Maximum number of resolved IPs to cache.
 (Default: 8)
 	interval:   How many seconds to resolve domain name.
 (Default: 1)
 	retry_off:  Do not retry if one IP fails.
-	fallback:   Optional IP and port to use if <domain-name> resolves no IPs, resolves with a host not found error, or a format error.
-	strict:     Forces use of fallback even in case of other resolution errors, such as timeouts, DNS server failures, connection refusals, etc.
+	strict:     Require the DNS resolution to succeed and return addresses, otherwise marks the underlying server and peers as down and forces use of other servers in the upstream block if there are any present.
+A failed resolution can be a timeout, DNS server failure, connection refusals, response with no addresses, etc.
 ```

 See https://www.nginx.com/resources/wiki/modules/domain_resolve/ for details.